RunOnFlux/ecko-wallet-mobile/CODE_OF_CONDUCT.md

 ### **Reporting Violations**

-Instances of abusive, harassing, or otherwise unacceptable behaviour can be reported confidentially by emailing **support@ecko.finance**.
+Instances of abusive, harassing, or otherwise unacceptable behaviour can be reported confidentially by emailing **support@eckowallet.com**.

 - All reports will be reviewed and investigated promptly and discreetly.
 - The project team will determine and communicate appropriate actions based on the circumstances.

 ### **Enforcement Actions**

 Violations of the Code of Conduct may result in:

 1. A formal warning to the individual.
 2. Temporary or permanent removal from project spaces.
 3. A ban from contributing to or interacting with the project.

 ### **Accountability of Maintainers**